jingtianfeng/jekytrap/privacy.md

 consenting to this Privacy Policy, you acknowledge that we cannot guarantee that your personal information will be protected from misuse or interception by third parties.

-## INTERNATIONAL DATA, TRANSFERS AND PROCESSING
+## International data, transfers and processing

 Our website is intended for individuals located within Canada.
 Please be aware that our website servers and our service providers may be located outside of your state, province or country.
 As a result, some of your personal information may